scotthamilton77/claude-code-tamagotchi/claude-commands/pet-reset.md

 ---
-description: Reset to a new pet (⚠️ This will delete your current pet!)
+description: Reset your pet (WARNING - starts over with a new pet!)
 ---

-Are you sure you want to reset your pet?
-This action cannot be undone!
+First, confirm with the user if they REALLY want to reset their pet.
+If yes, then:

-!cd $PET_PATH && bun src/commands/pet-cli.ts /pet-reset
+!claude-code-tamagotchi reset

-A new pet will be created on the next update.
+Then solemnly announce: "Your pet has gone to the great digital farm upstate... but wait!
+A new egg appears!
+The cycle of virtual life continues.
+Welcome your new companion! 🥚✨"